Background

 WHO ADMINISTERS THE PROGRAM

 At the federal level the U.S. Department of Health and Human Services (HHS) administers the TANF block grant.
 The New York State Department of Family Assistance has administrative oversight for the Cash Assistance program, specifically the Office of Temporary and Disability Assistance (OTDA).
 In NYC the Human Resources Administration (HRA)/Family Independence Administration (FIA) is the agency responsible for the Cash Assistance program.
-The local offices in NYC that administer Cash Assistance are called Job Centers.
+The local offices in NYC that administer Cash Assistance are called Benefit Access Centers (BAC) (formerly known as Job Centers).
 See below Government Contacts for phone numbers and contacts of local centers throughout the five boroughs of New York City.

 FUNDING